Ori-Replication/MetaGPT_webui/README.md

 # MetaGPT: The Multi-Agent Framework

+Warning!
+This repositorie Will stop Stop maintenance.
+Please refer to the new repository: https://github.com/Ori-Replication/MetaGPT-WebUI

 <p align="center">
 <a href=""><img src="docs/resources/MetaGPT-logo.jpeg" alt="MetaGPT logo: Enable GPT to work in software company, collaborating to tackle more complex tasks." width="150px"></a>
 </p>